mattdesl/module-best-practices/README.md

 var rgba = [1.0, 1.0, 1.0, 0.5]
 ```

-This makes it easier to compose with other modules, and avoids the problems of constantly "boxing and unboxing" objects across different libraries.
+This makes it easier to compose with other modules, and avoids the problems of constantly "boxing and unboxing" objects across different modules with potentially conflicting versions.

 For more advanced data types, like [simplicial-complex](https://www.npmjs.org/package/simplicial-complex), you should still aim to be generic where possible, using bare objects.